The Brauer group of the moduli stack of elliptic curves: Brauer groups, cyclic algebras, and ramification

 \begin{definition} If $X$ is a quasi-compact and quasi-separated Deligne-Mumford stack, the \df{cohomological Brauer group} of $X$ is defined to be $\Br'(X)=\H^2(X,\Gm)_{\tors}$, the torsion subgroup of $\H^2(X,\Gm)$. \end{definition}

-Because of its definition as the torsion in a cohomology group, the cohomological Brauer group is amenable to computation via descent spectral sequences, long exact sequences, and so on, as we will see in the next sections.
+Because of its definition as the torsion in a cohomology group, the cohomological Brauer group is amenable to computation via Leray--Serre spectral sequences, long exact sequences, and so on, as we will see in the next sections.
 However, our main interest is in the \emph{Brauer group} of Deligne-Mumford stacks.